AMD: Software

 AMD has made considerable efforts towards opening its software tools above the firmware level in the past decade.

-For the following mentions, software not expressely stated free can be assumed to be proprietary.
+For the following mentions, software not expressely stated as being free can be assumed to be proprietary.

 Distribution

 AMD Radeon Software is the default channel for official software distribution from AMD.
 It includes both free and proprietary software components, and supports both Microsoft Windows and Linux.